websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/troubleshooting-tools-and-resources.md

 Command-line tools in the DXP Cloud console contribute to the developer's workflow by delivering speed, control, traceability, scripting, and automation capabilities.

-Use the shell access tool to see what's going on inside your application, including side effects not easily spotted in logs.
+When troubleshooting issues, use the shell access tool to look inside your applications and see details not easily spotted in logs.

 ![Figure 5: Use the shell access tool in the DXP Cloud console to see what's going on inside your application.](./troubleshooting-tools-and-resources/images/05.png)

 See [Shell Access](./shell-access.md) for more information.

-## Support Access

-Support Access is an optional setting that expedites troubleshooting by giving Liferay engineers direct access to a DXP Cloud project environment.

-DXP Cloud administrators can enable or disable Support Access for individual project environments from the environment *Settings* page.

-See [Support Access](./support-access.md) for more information.

 ## Self-Healing